rithik669/Shopify_Data_Challenge--Retail-Analytics/README.md

 b.
 What metric would you report for this dataset?

-  It is essential to have an appropriate metric to report for data.
+Ans: It is essential to have an appropriate metric to report for data.
 The right metric  aids businesses in understanding their process and growth.
 For this dataset, my choice of metric would be the measure of Sales growth over a biweekly period.
 This measure can help to analyze the trend of sales.
 Additionally, there is a possibility of drilling down this measure to weeks, days, and rolling up to months, quarters, and years.

 c.
 What is its value?

 Ans: 35.416%

 # Question 2: - (SQL)